headjoe3/Rocrastinate/docs/1-3-component-state-reduction.md

     coins = 'store.path.to.coins'
 }
 ```
-This will automatically subscribe new CoinsDisplay components to the keypath `'store.path.to.coins'`, and map it to the value `'coins'`.
+This will automatically subscribe new CoinsDisplay components from the keypath on the right-hand side (`'store.path.to.coins'`), and map it to the value on the left-hand side (`'coins'`).
 The reduced state will then be passed in as a table, as the first argument to `CoinsDisplay:Redraw()`

 ```lua
 CoinsDisplay.Reduction = {